sourcehut-mirrors/chawan/doc/hacking.md

 copy.)

 Note that `=` usually copies.
 If you're copying a large object a lot, you may want to set its type to `ref`.
-For `seq`/`string` you can also try using `move`, but be sure to check the generated code because often times it doesn't work in `refc`.
+Also, the `move` statement is useful when copying values out of an object; note that this zeroes out the original value, so it's safe to use.

 Beware of `pairs` on sequences of objects; it copies.
 Use `mypairs` if you don't need mutation, `mpairs` if you do: